Skip to Main Content

 By downloading and saving your old credit card statements, you’ll retain access to important information like your payment history.
 This could help you if you ever spot an error on your credit report, for example — which happens more often than you think.
 You’ll also be able to review previous transactions whenever you need them, which can be useful for everything from planning a budget to preventing fraud.

-If your credit card issuer changes, you may end up with a new credit card number or an updated credit card expiration date.
-This may require you to update your credit card information with various apps, accounts and online retailers — whether you’re using your credit card to cover your Netflix subscription or make purchases on Amazon.
+If you end up with a new credit card number or an updated credit card expiration date, you’ll have to update any place where your card’s payment information is stored.
+This can include various apps, accounts and online retailers.

 If you pay bills with a credit card, make sure to update your card information as quickly as possible.
 That way, you’re less likely to accidentally miss a payment.
 You may also need to update the credit card information in your digital wallet, especially if you use services like Apple Pay or Google Pay to quickly complete transactions online and in-store.